Tom-De-Jong/cosmic-web/README.md

 - Python
 - Javascript
 - C#

-The terminal has some secret commands and no help unless you are willing to go through the javascript code muhahaha.

 The store has only one page but mimics the ui of the real cosmic store with multiple different apps on display.